rehierl/node-tree-outliner/3-5-0-design-6.md

 The section of a subsequent sectioning node is a subsection to all open presequent sections.

-That is, because all these presequent sections remain to be open for as long as the subsection is open.
+That is, because all of these presequent sections remain to be open for as long as the subsection is open.
 And, because of that, a subsequent section always is a subsection to all open presequent sections.

 Note that this is merely intended to change the perspective from a pair of sections towards a subsequent inner section (aka. subsection) with regards